|Annabelle's happily ever after story

 and go at her pace.
 Lucky for me, I have had trouble keeping up with her!
 As I write this, she is lying

 beside me, napping after this morning’s two-hour hike.
 My questions have now moved up Malsow’s Needs

 Hierarchy.
 Today I am asking things like this, “What new experiences can I provide for her?” and, “I

 If the fates are kind, I will undoubtedly take more puppies into my home.
 I will also make room for more

-youth and the joy of watching their discovery of the world.
-Older dogs bring us a fully formed self, a product
+their youth and the joy of watching their discovery of the world.
+Older dogs bring us a fully formed self, a

-of their unique history and they offer us a challenge.
-Can we allow for that history and provide them a future?
+product of their unique history and they offer us a challenge.
+Can we allow for that history and provide

 “There is time, and you must take it, to lay your hand on your dog’s head as you walk past him lying on the